The Home Depot Announces an Expanded Military Discount – Tax Free and Save 10% on More Purchases

 How to prove military service:

-Read about other ways to verify military service here
+Read about other ways to verify military service here.

 How to Use The Home Depot’s Military Discount

-To use your discount in The Home Depot stores, you must have the Home Depot app on your phone.
 At the register, log in to the app and navigate to your account information.
 Scroll down your customer profile to the “Military Discount Program” section.
 You should see an area that says “Scan Virtual ID,” which features a QR code.

 You must show this QR code at the register to receive your military discount.
 QR code screenshots and printing out the QR code do not work.
 You must use the app to get the QR code.